-- 1. Date of announcement Monday 19th June 2023 - 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+- 1. Date of announcement 7th June 2024 - 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.

-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2023, these documents will be available on reasonable notice by application to:
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2024, these documents will be available on reasonable notice by application to:

-Sarah Etherington-Meech (Parish Clerk & Responsible Financial Officer) - contact via email clerk@drydraytonpc.org.uk or Cllr Stephen Aldersley (Chairman) - contact via email cllr.aldersley@drydraytonpc.org.uk commencing on Tuesday 20th June 2023 and ending on Monday 31st July 2023
+Sarah Etherington-Meech (Parish Clerk & Responsible Financial Officer) clerk@drydraytonpc.org.uk commencing on Monday 10th June 2024 and ending on Friday 19th July 2024